Introduction to Stan and simulation

 Some things to note in the code above:

-The other thing to note is that there are TWO simulation steps here: first, simulating a value of the average (\(\lambda\)) and second, simulating observations.
 In our model, the Uniform distribution was referred to as the prior, and the Poisson distribution was referred to as a likelihood, but here you can see that they are very nearly the same thing: just statements about what distribution of values might be most consistent with the data.

 Plotting the result